RaspberryPiFoundation/python-build-hat/README.md

 includes detailed documentation -- see below for how to generate and read it.

-The ``hub`` module provides a ``hub`` object that holds information on all of the devices attached to the HAT.
-Individual motors and sensors can be found under ``hub.port.X`` where ``X`` is the name of the port.
+The ``build_hat`` module provides a ``BuildHAT`` class that holds information on all of the devices attached to the HAT.
+Individual motors and sensors can be found under ``bh.port.X`` where ``X`` is the name of the port and ``bh`` is an instance ``BuildHAT``.
 In addition there are callbacks to inform the code that devices have been attached to or detached from the HAT, status functions to determine exactly what device is on a port, and specialist functions to drive motors.

 Build and install